Car Review

 What's the verdict?

-The Arona does well on space and tech, and isn't a chore to steer, and it’s as roomy in the cabin and boot as most rivals.
+The Arona drives pleasingly enough, offers easy to use tech, and it’s as roomy in the cabin and boot as most rivals.
 It has no glaring faults.
+But while the facelift improves a couple of aspects it still feels routine, and a little last decade.

 The Rivals